Mamie Eisenhower: Marriage

 Doud had many suitors, but she became interested in second lieutenant Dwight D. "Ike" Eisenhower in 1915.
 They were introduced while the Douds were visiting a friend at Fort Sam Houston.
 He broke convention by inviting her to tour the facility with him while he made his rounds.
 She was immediately infatuated with him, but turned him down when he asked her on a date.
 He pursued her for the following month before they began to date exclusively, and they were engaged on Valentine's Day, 1916.
 Ike initially gave her a miniature of his West Point class ring, as was customary.
 At her request, he later gave her a full-size ring, and he formally asked permission to marry her on Saint Patrick's Day.
 Mamie celebrated both Valentine's Day and Saint Patrick's Day as anniversaries of their engagement.

 Mamie's father agreed to the marriage on the condition that Eisenhower did not enter the Army Air Service, as he considered it too dangerous.
 Apprehension of American entry into World War I accelerated their plans to wed, and they were married at the Doud family's home in Denver on July 1, 1916.
 They went on honeymoon and visited Ike's parents in Abilene, Kansas, before returning to Fort Sam Houston, where Ike was stationed.
-Mamie also met Ike's brother, Milton S. Eisenhower, who became a close friend to Mamie.
+Mamie also met Ike's brother, Milton S. Eisenhower, who became a close friend to her.